Sunday, November 14, 2021

-This Sunday is the 17th Sunday in Ordinary Time and the liturgical color is GREEN.
+This Sunday is the 29th Sunday in Ordinary Time and the liturgical color is Green.

 Decorate your altar at home with a green cloth, a candle, a Bible, and a Cross.

 As you live-stream or watch a broadcast of Mass, raise your voices in joyful praise and receive Jesus in Spiritual Communion.